rafaeloliveiralopes/portfolio.v2/README.md

 ## 1. About the Project, Scope, and Needs

 This project aims to create a landing page for showcasing web development services.
 The primary goal is to present the developer's capabilities, collect potential clients' information, display a portfolio of previous projects, and provide a contact section with developer information.
-The landing page needs to be SEO optimized, visually appealing, and user-friendly to effectively capture the interest of potential clients.
+The landing page needs to be SEO optimized, mobile friendly, visually appealing, and user-friendly to effectively capture the interest of potential clients.

 ### Scope and Needs
 - **Presentation of Services**: Clearly and attractively present the web development services offered.